jgildred/fluff/README.md

 See the [README-API.md](README-API.md) for a list of APIs.

+PLUGINS:

+You can simply put your plugin code into a subfolder in the "plugins" folder.
+Fluff will scan for plugins on startup.
+More docs on plugins coming soon.

 TESTS:

 Currently there is only a basic smoke test.
 Feel free to add more test cases if you're feeling testy.
 To run the smoke test, in the root dir of the app type "mocha".